 The Inquiry Curriculum also requires all undergraduates to complete a Liberal Arts-based system of curricular and co-curricular electives in areas representing multiple disciplinary approaches and modes of problem-solving.
 These Modes of Inquiry (MI) courses are designated by programs and departments as representing critical skill and knowledge areas for active and responsible citizenship and stewardship of the earth, lifelong learning, global awareness, integrative knowledge and effective interpersonal communication.
-The curriculum includes coursework in the arts and humanities, sciences and social sciences, as well as designated global and sustainability courses or other experiences.
+The Mode of Inquiry component of the curriculum includes coursework in the arts and humanities, sciences and social sciences.
+To enhance effective and broad-based learning, the Inquiry curriculum also requires students to complete designated global and sustainability courses or activities, as well as Learning Community and Engaged Learning co-curricular experiences.